- [Total: 10 Average: 3.2]

 Universal handled domestic distribution for Black Dog and Mutual took overseas rights.
 The company had also inked an equity and distribution arrangement with four overseas companies (Germany’s Tele München, UK based BBC, Japan’s Toho-Towa and France’s UGC PH), for their slate of movies and each would invest and distribute in their countries.
 All other remaining markets would be pre-sold to distributors.
 At the November 1997 MIFED movie mart, Mutual brought Virus, Primary Colors, Black Dog and A Simple Plan and sold out almost every overseas market for each picture.
 Each movie was a non-performer for distributors.

 A few days into the production on Black Dog, Sorbo dropped out after his reps said he had an “aneurysm in his left shoulder.”
 His departure came just three weeks after his first picture for Universal, the godawful Kull the Conqueror (1997) opened to abysmal business.
 There was no third movie.
-Patrick Swayze, whose career was in the gutter, was quickly hired to replace Kevin Sorbo in this garbage.
-After it bombed, Black Dog marked the last studio vehicle built around Swayze.
+Patrick Swayze, whose career was in the gutter, was quickly hired to replace Kevin Sorbo.
+After Swayze’s back to back hits Ghost (1990) and Point Break (1991), he toplined a series of flops that derailed his career — City of Joy (1992), Father Hood (1993), Tall Tale (1995), Three Wishes (1995) and after it bombed, Black Dog marked the last studio vehicle built around Swayze.

 Universal dated the pic for May 1, 1998 and it bowed against He Got Game and Les Misérables.
-The studio did not screen this trash for critics and the reviews that eventually posted were predictably rock bottom.
+The studio did not screen this for critics and the reviews that eventually posted were predictably rock bottom.
 Black Dog opened with a terrible $4,809,375 — placing #5 for the slow weekend led by He Got Game.
-Auds gave the pic a toxic C+ cinemascore and it sank 52.5% to $2,285,705 the following frame.
+Auds gave the movie a poor C+ cinemascore and it sank 52.5% to $2,285,705 the following frame.
 The domestic run closed with an awful $12,951,088.